NHK sues head of minor political party over unpaid subscription fees | The Japan Times

 NHK filed the lawsuit Monday with the Tokyo District Court demanding that Takashi Tachibana, 52, pay two months of subscription fees totaling ¥4,560.

 After winning a seat in the Upper House through the proportional representation system, he visited NHK in August and set up a subscription with the broadcaster for a TV in his office in the building for members of the Upper House.
-He insisted at the time that the issue of payment would be hashed out in court.
+He refused to pay and insisted at the time that the issue would be hashed out in court.

 To enter the election, Tachibana, a former employee of NHK, vacated his Diet seat, which is now held by another member of his party.